The Geyer Street Sheiks "Great Dream "

 The review also notes that the album is a highly enjoyable listening experience for those interested in American roots music.

 The album's collective tunes defy categorization, as do the Sheiks themselves.
-This album is bluesy,jazzy,traditional and has a gem of an original a capella composition.
-Not only does it have a good beat and you can dance to it, you can shimmy, grind, swing and sing with it!
+This album is bluesy, jazzy, traditional, and has a gem of an original a cappella composition.
+Not only does it have a good beat and you can dance to it, you can shimmy, grind, swing, and sing with it!

 However, I don't recommend the "singing with it" part.
 You'll want nothing to interfere with listening to Alice Spencer's rich and honeyed voice, except the fine accompaniment provided by her fellow Sheiks, all versatile and talented musicians.